 Motherhood: Taken by Surprise

-There is a worldview which contains the simple triplicity: Maiden, Mother & Crone as key words for a woman’s life.
 The transition from one phase to another can be gradual or sudden and can occur with or without preparation.

-People also have their preference of one phase or another, but some just prefer whatever phase they are in.
+People also have their preference for one phase or another, but some just prefer whatever phase they are in.
 Some really are fated to favor their own Maiden phase well into their Crone lives but that is really the saddest story of all.

 Recently, I made a joke about a woman who comes to accept that she is over 30 years old, but it takes her until she turns 103.
 That is a long time.
 Insiders may recognize the additional reference to ‘the law of 3’.